Buriska/4090Hunter/README.md

 # 4090Hunter

-Simple bot designed to help the average user beat the scalpers and acquire a 4090FE from Best Buy for their own personal use.
+Simple bot designed to help the average user beat the scalpers and acquire a 4090FE GPU from Best Buy for their own personal use.

 ![4090 Hunter Console Window](https://github.com/Buriska/4090Hunter/blob/master/4090Hunter/4090Hunter.png)